boetiusj/hugo/content/pages/reviews.md

 **My personal experience was great, just like I expected** 9/22/14
 My name is Diane Stewart, a color & design consultant, the owner of Color Sense Consulting.
 I have received referrals from Crestwood Painting for several years.
 They're the only paint company that I work with since I won't risk my professional reputation!
 They do a great job, and are trustworthy.
-I've seen their work on many homes, and have heard feedback from my clients.(I show several of the homes we've worked on together on my website, [www.colorsenseconsulting.com](http://www.colorsenseconsulting.com/).)
+I've seen their work on many homes, and have heard feedback from my clients.
 The owner, Mike... and I know that he and his crew are dependable and responsible.
 My personal experience was great, just like I expected.
 The crew was very nice, polite, and clean.
 Pleasant to interact with, and I felt comfortable with them in and out of my house.
 The paint job looks great, and my friends and neighbors have given us lots of compliments.
 Diane S.

 **Did an amazing job acknowledging our concerns**